 Vantage AMR, you say?

-Hurrah!
-Finally, an Aston Martin Vantage with a third pedal.
-This is the new Vantage AMR, a limited-run version of Aston’s V8 sports car that comes with a stick shift.
+Indeed.
+We finally have an Aston Martin Vantage with a third pedal.
+The new Vantage AMR is a limited-run version of Aston’s V8 sports car that comes with a stick shift.

 Not just any stick shift, either – a dogleg one.
 That means first gear is to the very left and back, with gears two to seven in the usual H-pattern layout.
 The manual ‘box also comes with throttle blipping tech on downshifts.

 Our Aston Martin Vantage review